pord911/AdvancedPing/README.md

 To run the application in the Catcher mode:

 Windows:

 java -cp .;../lib/* com.tcpping.main.TCPPing -c -bind 127.0.0.1 -port 9900

 Linux:

 java -cp .:../lib/* com.tcpping.main.TCPPing -c -bind 127.0.0.1 -port 9900

 To run the application in the Pitcher mode:

 Windows:

 java -cp .;../lib/* com.tcpping.main.TCPPing -p -port 9900 -mps 100 -size 2000 localhost

-Linux
+Linux:

 java -cp .:../lib/* com.tcpping.main.TCPPing -p -port 9900 -mps 100 -size 2000 localhost

 Options

 Catcher mode:

-   -c    Run the application in the Catcher mode
+   -c    Run the application in the Catcher mode.

    -bind Bind the Catcher to an IP address on which it listens for messages.

    -port Port on which the Catcher listens for messages.

 Pitcher mode:

-   -p     Run the application in the Pitcher mode -port  Port number.
+   -p     Run the application in the Pitcher mode.

+   -port  Port number.

    -mps   Messages per second.

    -size  Message size in characters, default is 300.

    <host> Hostname or IP address.